s1m-0n/FlickrEngine/README.md

 ## License

-NDParallaxIntroView is available under the MIT license.
+FlickrEngine is available under the MIT license.
 See the LICENSE file for more info.